What is the L1 Visa?

 - The organization is currently ‘doing business’ as a U.S.-based employer and in at least one other country.
-The regulations state that the business must be viable (but there is no stipulation that it must be engaged in international trade)
+The regulations state that the business must be viable (but there is no stipulation that it must be engaged in international commercial trade)

-USCIS defines ‘doing business’ in the following way:
+The United States Citizenship and Immigration Services (USCIS) defines ‘doing business’ in the following way:

 - Regular, systematic and ongoing provision of goods and/or services

 - Undertaken by a qualifying organization